Science-based targets: a guide for companies

 Working backward to go forward diagram: planetary level, industry level, then company level

-What counts as an SBT
+What counts as a Science Based Target?

 At its core, the SBTi framework is a rigorous set of criteria about what emissions reductions count as a science-based target.
 These guidelines are detailed and complicated, and vary by industry—but they’re all rooted in a few key ideas.